Chuck Palahniuk: Early life

 Palahniuk was born in Pasco, Washington, the son of Carol Adele (née Tallent) and Fred Palahniuk.
 He has French and Ukrainian ancestry.
 His paternal grandfather migrated from Ukraine to Canada and then to New York in 1907.

 Palahniuk grew up living in a mobile home in Burbank, Washington.
-His parents separated when he was 14 years old, and they subsequently divorced, often leaving him and his three siblings to live with their maternal grandparents at their cattle ranch in eastern Washington.
-Palahniuk acknowledged in a 2007 interview that he is a distant nephew of actor Jack Palance, and that his family had talked of distant relations with Palance.
-Palahniuk attended the University of Oregon in his 20s, graduating in journalism in 1986.
-He interned at the local public radio station, KLCC, as part of his coursework.
+His parents separated when he was 14 years old; they subsequently divorced, often leaving him and his three siblings to live with their maternal grandparents at their cattle ranch in eastern Washington.
+Palahniuk acknowledged in a 2007 interview that he is a distant relative of actor Jack Palance (né Volodymyr Palahniuk) and his daughter, Holly, and that his family had talked of distant relations with the Palances.

+Palahniuk attended the University of Oregon, graduating with a degree in journalism in 1986.
+As part of his coursework, he interned at the local public radio station, KLCC.

 Career

 Early career

-He wrote for the local newspaper for a short while but then began working for Freightliner Trucks as a diesel mechanic, continuing until his writing career took off.
-During that time, he wrote manuals on fixing trucks and had a stint as a journalist, a job to which he did not return until after he became a successful novelist.
+Palahniuk wrote for his local newspaper for a short while but then began working for Freightliner Trucks as a diesel mechanic, continuing until his writing career took off.
+During that time, he wrote manuals on fixing trucks and had a stint as a journalist, a job which he did not return to until after he became a successful novelist.
 After casually attending a seminar by Landmark Education, Palahniuk quit his job as a journalist in 1988.
 He performed volunteer work for a homeless shelter and volunteered at a hospice as an escort, providing transportation for terminally ill people, taking them to support group meetings.
 He ceased volunteering upon the death of a patient to whom he had grown attached.

-Palahniuk began writing fiction in his mid-30s.
+Palahniuk began writing fiction in his early 30s.
 By his account, he started writing while attending workshops for writers that were hosted by Tom Spanbauer, which he attended to meet new friends.
 Spanbauer largely inspired Palahniuk's minimalistic writing style.